interactivetech/HPE-Nvidia-Vista-3D/QUICK_START.md

 ## 🎉 You're Done!

-You now have a fully functional medical AI platform with distributed architecture.
+You now have a fully functional medical AI platform running!

 ## 🌐 Remote Server Setup